FAQ

 If I receive an award, what must I do?

-If selected for a Fellowship, individuals are required to submit documentation verifying their New York State residency for the past two years, and from January of the award year.
+If selected for a Fellowship, individuals are first required to submit documentation verifying their New York State residency for the past two years, and from January of the award year.
 Acceptable documents include tax forms, phone bills, utility bills, bank statements, etc. Most recent tax laws state that Fellowships are taxable income; therefore, you should consult your tax advisor.

 I haven’t received notification about the status of my application.
 When should I contact NYFA?